 Tax-Exempt Doesn’t Mean Exempt from Payroll Taxes

 According to the IRS, most organizations must apply for tax-exempt status to obtain a ruling or determination letter to recognize exemption.
 This letter will state whether an organization must file annual returns or notices and specify whether contributions to the organization are tax-deductible.
+The application process involves filling out IRS Form 1023 and providing detailed information about the organization’s activities and finances.
 (See Instructions for Form 1023 on the IRS website for additional information).

 An organization must operate and be organized for one or more exempt purposes to be tax-exempt under section 501(c)(3).
 An entity must conduct itself as either a limited liability company (LLC), a corporation, a trust, or an unincorporated association.
 An organization’s articles must also provide limitations to their purpose and permanently dedicate their assets to exempt purposes.